 They walked in noisily, going over the details of their latest mission and subsequent brush with death.
 Their target was an arms dealer in the western region who supplied The President’s army, who dared to send a distress signal for the government’s pet monster clad in the national colours.

 As usual, Nkrumah was pointing out the flaws of their strategy while J.B made notes to correct them.
 Ofori-Attah and Akufo bickered amongst themselves and Obetsebi-Lamptey watched on silently.

-And he, Ako-Adjei, was wondering why the hell he didn’t just make another clone to help him carry all this food?
+And he, Ako-Adjei, was wondering why the hell didn’t he just make another clone to help him carry all this food?

 Ah well, it probably wasn’t necessary since he was stronger than the average man, but still.
-He had pizza boxes, Chinese food takeaway packs and Ga Kenkey in flimsy plastic bags weighing him down.
+He had pizza boxes, Chinese food takeaway packs, and Ga Kenkey in flimsy plastic bags weighing him down.

 Keeping so many clones was exhausting on so many levels, and it didn’t help when they bombarded him with telepathic requests for junk food in the middle of a life or death situation; but, that was the price he paid for it.